-Financial Aid & Scholarships
+Financial Aid & Scholarship Information

 The responsibility for meeting a student's educational expenses rests with the student and their family.
-The College's Financial Aid staff assist students in finding supplemental resources to meet College expenses.
+The College's Financial Aid staff assists students in finding supplemental resources to meet College expenses.
 When a need and eligibility have been established through the financial aid process, financial aid may be offered through grants, scholarships, and/or loans.